 How to Participate in the Circle

 Raising sheep is not for everyone.
-Even with a small flock of two, raising sheep takes time.
+Even with a small flock of two, keeping farm animals takes time.
 It takes strength, and energy, something you may not always have to share.
 But it doesn’t stop there.

 The buyer and creator that choose wool also participate in this cycle of warmth.
 You become part of the traditions handed down from generations before.
 Sharing patterns, teaching knitting, weaving, crochet, and tapestry builds the requirement for wool.